- Is there evidence to support the Paleo diet?

 The results of the study are impressive, however, larger scale studies are needed to give more insight, and this study cannot stand for the proposition that saturated fat is healthy for all individuals.

-- Short term studies suggest that paleo diet may be beneficial for a variety of metabolic disorders, is better than “average” diets and is no worse than traditional healthy diets in the short term.
+- Short term studies suggest that a lower fat Paleo diet may be beneficial for a variety of metabolic disorders, is better than “average” diets and is no worse than traditional healthy diets in the short term.

-- Long term issues surround the impact of a paleolithic diet on health, especially the more extreme forms with very low carbohydrate intake.
+- Long term issues surround the impact of a Paleo diet on health, especially the more extreme forms with very low carbohydrate intake.